maxlevesque/autoCorrelation/README.md

 That's all you need.

-Note that if you have one-dimensional (two-dimensional) vector at each time step, you'll have to fill the last 2 (1) column with zero.
+Note that if you have one-dimensional (two-dimensional) vector at each time step, you'll have to fill the last 2 (1) columns with zero.

 ## Execution